{{flagHref}}

 • A typical 1.2V Ni-Cd battery contains about 5–10% cadmium by weight.

-Although stable and capable of withstanding hundreds of charge-discharge cycles, environmental concerns have led to reduced usage.
-For instance, the European Union restricted the application of Ni-Cd batteries under the Battery Directive (2006/66/EC).
+Although stable and capable of withstanding hundreds of charge-discharge cycles, environmental concerns have led to decreased usage.
+For instance, the European Union restricted application of Ni-Cd batteries with the Battery Directive (2006/66/EC).

 2. Plastic, Ceramic, and Glass Pigments